 Where Gratitude Outweighs the Catch

-Even when the sea yields less, the people of Onagawa continue to give more: time, effort, kindness, and heart.
+Even when the sea yields less, the people of Onagawa continue to give more: their time, effort, kindness, and heart.

 The Joy Beyond the Grill